Convenience is a bad goal

 When we strive for convenience, we often make things worse

 Everyone likes convenience.
-In fact, we like it so much that many of our day to day decisions are primarily influenced by it.
-However, just because something is convenient, doesn't mean it's good—or even enjoyable!
+We like it so much that many of our day-to-day decisions revolve around it.
+But just because something is convenient doesn't mean it's good—or even enjoyable!

-Convenience can be a useful tool, in that if we make good things convenient (e.g. public transport) we can encourage people to use them.
+Convenience can be a useful tool: when we make good things convenient (e.g. public transport), we encourage people to use them.
 However, modern society often enables unhealthy forms of convenience.

 Abstracting cost

 Convenience, and particularly technological convenience, is used to hide real costs.
 When you order delivery you no longer interact with the restaurant or delivery driver.
 When you buy on Amazon you no longer interact with a store and cashier.
-Business externalities are purposely hidden from you so that they don't factor into your mental calculus.
+Businesses intentionally hide these externalities so they don't factor into your mental calculus.
 Abstracting away the costs involved in business and reducing everything to a monetary exchange robs individuals of agency and importance.

 Consumerism